Marin Orlinov

-Marin Aleksandrov Orlinov (Марин Орлинов; born 30 October 1994) is a Bulgarian professional footballer who plays as a goalkeeper for CSKA Sofia.
+Marin Aleksandrov Orlinov (Марин Орлинов; born 30 October 1994) is a Bulgarian professional footballer who plays as a goalkeeper for Bulgarian First League club Botev Vratsa.

 He was a Bulgaria youth international, winning caps at under-21 level.

 Career

 A product of the Litex Lovech Academy, Orlinov has spent time on loan with Chavdar Etropole and Spartak Pleven, before joining the latter permanently in 2016.

 In June 2017 Orlinov joined Botev Galabovo and spent with them the first half of the 2017–18 season.
 In December 2017 he signed with Montana.